-Unplugged Blockly Blocks (Grades 2 5) - Manipulatives (download)
+Unplugged Blocks (Courses C-F) -Manipulatives

 - Algorithm A list of steps to finish a task. - Program An algorithm that has been coded into something that can be run by a machine. - Programming The art of creating a program.

 This lesson uses most of the same blocks from the previous lessons and adds the ability to collect.
 Tell the students that this block will allow Laurel the Adventurer to pick up the treasure that she is standing over.
 This new block will be discussed more in the bridging activity.